-Some of our course texts and lecture topics contain potentially disturbing content such as violence and nudity.
-If you will be too uncomfortable to view these materials or take part in these discussions, you should not take this course (if you are under 18, please tell me immediately after the first class).
+Some of the games we will play and analyze contain potentially disturbing content such as violence, excessive gore, or sexually suggestive themes.
+If you will be too uncomfortable to play these games or take part in these discussions, you should not take this course.